Ex-defence minister Ishiba to lead Japan’s ruling party and become PM next week

 The party leadership win is a ticket to the top job because the Liberal Democratic Party’s (LDP) ruling coalition currently controls the parliament.

-He calls for an establishment of a disaster management agency in one of the world’s most disaster-prone countries.
+He also advocates the establishment of a disaster management agency in one of the world’s most disaster-prone countries.

-A record nine legislators, including two women, ran in a vote decided by LDP members of parliament and about one million dues-paying party members.
+A record nine legislators, including two women, ran in the vote decided by LDP members of parliament and about one million dues-paying party members.

 That is only 1% of the country’s eligible voters.